lightspeedwp/to-maps/README.txt

 == Frequently Asked Questions ==

-= Where can I find Tour Operator Maps plugin documentation and user guides? = For help setting up and configuring the Mega Menus plugin please refer to our [user guide](https://www.lsdev.biz/documentation/to/tour-operator-maps/)
+= Where can I find Tour Operator Maps plugin documentation and user guides? = For help setting up and configuring the Tour Operator Maps Extension plugin please refer to our [user guide](https://www.lsdev.biz/documentation/to/tour-operator-maps/)

 = Where can I get support or talk to other users =
 If you get stuck, you can ask for help in the [Tour Operator Maps plugin forum](https://wordpress.org/support/plugin/to-maps).